Ukraine's Tymoshenko says she does not want post of prime minister

 KIEV Ukrainian opposition leader Yulia Tymoshenko, freed from prison guard on Saturday after her arch-rival President Viktor Yanukovich fled Kiev, said on Sunday she did not want to be considered for the post of prime minister.

-Earlier, her supporters in parliament said she was one of the three favourites to be named to head a government of national unity.
+Earlier, her supporters in parliament said she was one of the three favorites to be named to head a government of national unity.

 "It was a surprise for me when I heard that I was being proposed for the post of prime minister.
 Nobody agreed this with me or discussed it with me.